ricardonovelot/WeSplit/README.md

 - **Bill Amount Input:** Allows users to enter the total bill amount.
 - **Number of People Selector:** Users can select the number of people to split the bill with.
 - **Tip Percentage Selector:** Includes pre-defined tip percentages for easy selection.
-- **Per Person and Total Calculation:** Automatically calculates and displays the amount each person owes and the grand total including the tip.
+- **Per Person and Total Calculation:** Automatically calculates and displays the amount each person owes and the total including the tip.

 ### Learning Experience